You are here

 Infographic detailing credit requirements

 The State Board of Education sets state credit requirements and local districts may set additional requirements.
-The Legislature identified the tests students must take to graduate, and the Board sets the scores students must earn on those tests.
+The Legislature identified the graduation pathway options available for students, and the Board sets the scores on some of the test-based options.

 The 24-credit framework was designed to be both rigorous and flexible.
-The pathway for most students will keep all postsecondary options open, including meeting the college admission requirements for entry into a public four-year institution or pursuing a program of study in a two -year institution or apprenticeship.
+High school course work for most students will keep all postsecondary options open, including meeting the college admission requirements for entry into a public four-year institution or pursuing a program of study in a two -year institution or apprenticeship.
 The framework is flexible enough to accommodate a program of study leading to a professional or technical certificate or degree through a skills center or Career and Technical Education program.

-Visuals illustrating the Career- and College-Ready Graduation Requirements.
+Visuals illustrating the Career- and College-Ready Graduation Requirements compared to previous requirements.

 Key elements of the framework that allow for flexibility include: